stevensudit/Corvid/README.md

 The entirety of the Corvid library is in the `corvid` subdirectory, as headers you include into your own project.
 Everything else here, such as unit tests and various configuration settings, is just for my convenience in developing the library and is not properly a part of it.
 You're free to use it under the same license, though.

+EXTERNAL DEPENDENCIES

+LLVM suite: For clang, clang-format, and lldb. https://releases.llvm.org/download.html
+CMake: For batch build files. https://cmake.org/download/
+Accutest: For unit tests. https://github.com/mity/acutest

 NOTICE

-None of this code comes from my current or former employers.
-All work was done on my own time and equipment, either between jobs or with the knowledge and consent of my employer at the time.
+None of this code comes from any current or former employer.
+All work was done on my own time and equipment, either between jobs or with the knowledge and written consent of my employer at the time.